Alazizu6798/Coffee-Shop-Sales-Analysis/README.md

 - Used KPI card to display business requirements according to the questions asked.
 - Used column chart to show Daily Sales Analysis with Average Line of total sales to identify exceptional sales days.
 - Created Heat chart to display sales as per days specifically on particular hour.
-- Created Calender Heat Map in which each day will show sales volume.
+- Created Calendar Heat Map in which each day will show sales volume.
 - Used Donut chart to show sales by weekdays and weekends.
-- Used Bar chart to analyze the sales distribution among various Stores and product category to vizualize the contribution of Stores as per there location in total sales.
+- Used Bar chart to analyze the sales distribution among various Stores and product category to visualize the contribution of Stores as per there location in total sales.
 - Applied slicers to make it dynamic.

 # Dashboard